Program Sequence (36 Points)

 This course introduces students to the economic importance of brand building activities based on the proven link between brand equity and business performance.
 Students examine the role that strategy and communication play in building brand equity, and explore how the changing media landscape is causing companies to rethink traditional brand-building practices.
 Students will use critical thinking, case-analysis, market research, and strategic presentations to persuade a business decision maker to invest in brand building efforts.
 For students who are interested in building stronger brand cultures within their organizations (for both the profit and nonprofit sectors) and/or for pursuing careers on the brand side of strategy, this course answers the question: Why should businesses and institutions care about branding?

-This course focuses on exploring and clarifying the value and role of strategic visual communication within today's business context.
-Through a combination of readings, case studies, class discussions, simulations, and guest speakers, students will recognize the importance visuals play in effective communication, understand the role of visuals in building brand identity and marketing messages, and gain insight into how visuals can help them to communicate more clearly and effectively.
-The class will also examine the role visuals play in bridging cultural divides online and in the global marketplace as a whole.
-In addition, students will build competencies in “the language of design” that will increase their effectiveness in selecting, briefing, leading, and evaluating design resources and their creative work.
-Students will work in teams throughout the course and will deliver a final project that allows them to demonstrate their understanding and application of the concepts they have learned in class.
+This course focuses on exploring and clarifying the value and role of strategic visual communications within today’s broad business context.
+Through a combination of readings, case studies, class discussions, simulations, and media, students will recognize the importance visuals play in effective communications, gain insight into how visuals can help them to communicate more clearly and effectively, and understand the role of visuals in developing brands and marketing messages.
+In addition, students will build practical competencies in “the language of design” that will increase their effectiveness in selecting, briefing, leading, and evaluating design resources and their creative work.

 Sitting at the intersection of business strategy, digital development, user experience, communication, and publishing, content strategy has emerged over the last few years as a discipline examining the purpose behind content (in all manifestations) and how it supports business, organizational, and user goals.
 While it originated in digital web design and user experience, content strategy now encompasses a much broader set of considerations and addresses content creation, distribution, and governance across multiple channels, especially the interplay among digital, social, and traditional media.
 Content strategy provides a holistic approach for unlocking the value behind content and for increasing its effectiveness in achieving business and organizational objectives.
 This course will present the fundamentals of content strategy and explore the discipline’s approaches, techniques, and tools that course participants can apply directly to the content situation in their own organization.
 It will draw parallels with – and highlight distinctions among – traditional communication strategy, publishing, and content strategy, and provide students with a framework to create a sustainable program grounded in meaningful, actionable content.